RustaceansKenya/driver-development-book/driver_book/src/bare_metal/cross_compilation/LLVM.md

 # LLVM

-read the docs at the [LLVM's main website.](https://llvm.org/)
+LLVM is a huge topic on its own, you can read the docs at the [LLVM's main website](https://llvm.org/) or check out the alternative resources listed at the bottom of the page.

-Modern modular Toolchain components: Compilers, optimizers, linkers, assemblers, code-generators.
+LLVM is a set of modular Toolchain components such as Compilers, optimizers, linkers, assemblers, code-generators.

-Originally began as a Compiler with the following novel qualities :
-1. Used **Single Static Assignment strategy (SSA strategy)**.
-Ie To make optimizations easier, any variable in the intermediate optimization could only be assigned once.
-2. The compiler could be tweaked to compile any language.
+Originally, it began as a Compiler-builder/ compiler-framework for any language...

-But now it has transformed from being just a compiler, to being a toolchain comprising of many components with different functions.
+But now it has transformed from being just a compiler-framework, to being a toolchain comprising of many components with different functions.
 The unique features across the board are that :
-1. The components can be tweaked to suit different languages and execution environments.  s
+1. The components can be tweaked to suit different languages and execution environments.
 2. The components are independent of each other.

 ### LLVM components